c-eg/themoviedbapi/README.md

 TheMovieDB API
 ================

-This library provides a java-wrapper around the [json API](http://api.themoviedb.org/) provided by [TMdB](http://themoviedb.org), which is an open database for movie and film content.
+This library provides a java-wrapper around the [JSON API](http://api.themoviedb.org/) provided by [TMdB](http://themoviedb.org), which is an open database for movie and film content.